Guide to Capital Markets Tribunal Proceedings

 What is an enforcement proceeding?

-It sets out the orders sought, including the sanctions and costs requested by Staff.
-Statements of Allegations contain the contact information for Enforcement Staff.
+The application sets out the orders sought, including the sanctions and costs requested by the Commission.
+These applications contain the contact information for the Commission.
 They are posted on the Tribunal Website and published in the OSC Bulletin.

-For more information, see Rules 10 and 11(1) and Appendix A of the Rules of Procedure and Forms.
+For more information, see rule 14(1) and Appendix A of the Rules of Procedure.

 How is an enforcement proceeding started?
 Will I know when it happens?

-After Enforcement Staff files a Statement of Allegations with the Registrar, the Tribunal starts a proceeding by issuing a Notice of Hearing.
-Staff then serves the Notice of Hearing and Statement of Allegations to each respondent.
-The Statement of Allegations and Notice of Hearing are also available on the Tribunal Website.
+After the Commission files an application with the Registrar, the Tribunal starts a proceeding by issuing a notice of hearing.
+The Commission then serves the notice of hearing and application to each respondent.
+The application and notice of hearing will be available on the Tribunal Website.

-A merits hearing is a hearing where a Panel determines whether Enforcement Staff can prove the allegations in the Statement of Allegations.
+A merits hearing is a hearing where a panel determines whether the Commission can prove the allegations in its application.

-A sanctions and costs hearing is a hearing where a Panel decides the appropriate sanctions and costs to order against a respondent, after the Panel determines that a respondent has contravened Ontario securities law or acted contrary to the public interest.
+A sanctions and costs hearing is a hearing where a panel decides the appropriate sanctions and costs to order against a respondent, after the panel determines that a respondent has contravened Ontario securities law.

-If a Panel decides that a respondent did not contravene Ontario’s securities law or act contrary to the public interest following the conclusion of a merits hearing, no additional hearing is necessary, and no sanctions or costs will be ordered against that respondent.
+If a panel decides that a respondent did not contravene Ontario’s securities law or that the Commission has not provided another basis for the order sought following the conclusion of a merits hearing, no additional hearing is necessary, and no sanctions or costs will be ordered against that respondent.
 In that case, the proceeding is over for that respondent after the merits decision is issued.

-For more information, see Rule 35 of the Rules of Procedure and Forms.
+For more information, see rule 35 of the Rules of Procedure.

 What is an interlocutory matter?
 What is an interlocutory motion?